 This option is the perfect solution for many retail companies and light industries.
 Of course, there are specialized aircraft for hefty cargo, but in general, planes are not developed for handling oversized freight of unusual shape.

 Trucking (Over-the-Road Shipping)

-Over-the-road transportation is the most popular, the most frequently used, and the most in-demand mode of transportation.
+Over-the-road transportation is the most popular, most frequently used, and most in-demand mode of transportation.
 It works for everyone, from individual shippers to large enterprises.
 Also, road transport comes with a wide variety of equipment and shipping modes.
 There are two main types of over-the-road transportation: full truckload (FTL) and less-than-truckload (LTL).

 Intermodal and Multimodal Transport

 Choosing a suitable mode of transportation may be difficult, especially if you have a long and complicated route.
 Intermodal and multimodal transportation solve this problem, as they are two types of combination transportation modes.
 Generally, intermodal and multimodal shipping suggest the combination of road, rail, ocean, or air for a single shipment.

 The only difference between both methods is that intermodal is handled under a single bill, while multimodal use separate accounts from all the carriers involved.
 Generally, intermodal and multimodal can be very beneficial to the shipper in terms of price and flexibility.
 Ultimately, each mode of transportation has its advantages and drawbacks.
 Depending on the size and needs of your business, you’ll have various options to choose from.

 Applying different modes of transportation can also help you build a warehouse management system.
 For example, if you want to ship your material and product more effectively or consider international shipments, you can consider delivering goods to a distribution center.
 Then, with a robust inventory management strategy, you can move your items to a storage space closer to the final destination.
 Hence, the ordered goods remain in stock and reach customers faster.